Overview of Undergraduate Programs

 manufacturing operations, plant operations, testing, quality control, inspection,

-maintenance, sales, consulting and customer service.
-Coursework includes a 50/50 mix
+maintenance, sales, consulting, and customer service.
+Coursework includes a 50/50

-of application and theory, with an emphasis on practical, problem solving applications
+mix of application and theory, with an emphasis on practical, problem-solving applications

 of science and technology.

-For additional information about the Mechanical Engineering Technology program go directly to the MET Web Site.
+Additional information about the Mechanical Engineering Technology program can be

 Information Technology